robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-6-ect-theory.md

   with SEN?
 - what transition points within school and between schools can you identify where communication might be especially important?
-- how could you include the pupil's and parent or carer's views in planning strategies for learning?
+- how could you include the pupil’s and parent or carer’s views in planning strategies for learning?

 ## Case Studies